 To complement this, you can choose from a range of specialized courses that delve into specific areas of health promotion, such as global health, nutrition, spirituality and health, health aspects of aging, human diseases, women’s health issues, and contemporary health issues.
 This allows for an understanding of the broad range of complexities inherent to health promotion, both locally and globally.

 Whether you’re interested in pursuing a career in health care, public policy, public health, or you simply want to augment your primary field of study with health-focused knowledge, this minor equips you with a critical understanding of health promotion in today’s society.

-Tonya Price, DHEd, MS, RDN, CHES, CWP
+Tonya Price, DHEd, RDN, CHES, CWP